syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Dot-NET-Framework.md

 ---
-title: OCR processor for .NET Framework with tesseract | Syncfusion
+title: OCR processor for .NET Framework with tesseract in Fileformat PDF control | Syncfusion
-description: This section explains how to process OCR for the existing PDF documents and Images with different version tesseract.
+description: This section explains how to process OCR for the existing PDF documents and Images with different version tesseract in Fileformat PDF.
 platform: file-formats
 control: PDF
 documentation: UG